Sicilian Anthems

 resurges and advances,

-conquers, not subdues
+conquers, subdues not

 its liberty;